pre-commit/pre-commit-hooks/README.md

       `master` is the default if no argument is set.
     - `-b` / `--branch` may be specified multiple times to protect multiple branches.
-- `pyflakes` - Run pyflakes on your python files.
 - `pretty-format-json` - Checks that all your JSON files are pretty.
 "Pretty" here means that keys are sorted and indented.
 You can configure this with the following commandline options: